 Did You Know?

 The earliest documented telecast of this film occurred Friday 3 April 1942 on New York City's pioneer television station WNBT (Channel 1).
-Post-WWII television viewers got their first look at it in New York City Sunday 19 September 1948 on WCBS (Channel 2) and in Los Angeles Monday 4 December 1950 on KTSL (Channel 2).
+Post-WWII television viewers got their first look at it in New York City Sunday 19 September 1948 on WCBS (Channel 2), in Philadelphia Thursday 10 November 1949 on Frontier Playhouse on WPTZ (Channel 3), and in Los Angeles Monday 4 December 1950 on KTSL (Channel 2).
 See more

 Music by Stephen Foster